Floor Above Garage

 In cold climates, plumbing pipes should not be located in the building cavities over the garage because of the potential for pipes to freeze.
 This photo shows how a builder has tried to solve the problem by installing a supply duct to heat the space.
 However, when such warm, humid air meets a cold surface, it can condensate, resulting in mold.

-Exhibit 2: DOE Challenge Home Target Home.
+Exhibit 2: DOE Zero Energy Ready Home Target Home.
 Certified under ENERGY STAR Qualified Homes Version 3.
 Infiltration (ACH50): Zones 1-2: 3; Zones 3-4: 2.5; Zones 5-7: 2; Zone 8: 1.5.
 Envelope leakage shall be determined by an approved verifier using a RESNET-approved testing protocol.

 International Energy Conservation Code (IECC) Climate Regions

 An attached garage presents some serious air sealing challenges.
 Typically, the garage is a source of car exhaust and other pollutants such as stored chemicals, paint, fertilizer, and gasoline for lawn mowers.
 This means that any air leaks between the garage and the living space can create an immediate indoor air quality concern.
 In addition, garages are unconditioned and exposed to ambient air temperature and wind conditions.
 This makes insulation between the garage and the living space as important as any insulation in an exterior wall, but this often gets overlooked.
 The key issue with insulation in a floor over a garage is the location of the air barrier, which is often confused, resulting in increased air infiltration and wind washing that can render the insulation ineffective (EPA 2008).